-Dissolution of Partnership Firm class 12 accountancy handwritten notes from Collegedunia give you a 5-page scanned notebook covering the full Realisation Account T-format, the Section 48 settlement order, the Garner v Murray rule, and the four high-frequency slip patterns that examiners build dissolution questions around for the 2026-27 CBSE Accountancy Part I paper.
+Dissolution of Partnership Firm class 12 accountancy handwritten notes: a 5-page booklet covering the Realisation Account, Section 48 settlement order, Garner v Murray rule, and four common slip patterns in the 2026-27 CBSE Accountancy Part I paper.

 - CBSE Weightage: 8 to 10 marks across the Accountancy Part I section, paired with Chapter 3 (Reconstitution) as a long-form numerical.